chenshiqi77/HARE/README-en.md

 pip install -r requirements.txt
 ```

-You can also install [flash-attention](https://github.com/Dao-AILab/flash-attention) to speed up model reasoning and reduce video memory usage.
+You can also install [flash-attention](https://github.com/Dao-AILab/flash-attention) to speed up model reasoning and reduce GPU memory usage.

 ### Transformers Loading And Use